| What is fostering? Foster parents are volunteers who take cats into their homes and care

 sell things, foster cats, or host garage sales.
 Some things are

+one-time events, some can be long-term "positions".
 Teresa started Conrad Strays, but she is just one person and can't do it

 all!
 There are a lot of activities that need done.
 Most of